evidentlyai/evidently/docs/book/monitoring/workspace.md

 In the examples above, you store the snapshots and run the UI on the same server.
 Alternatively, you can store snapshots in a remote data store (such as an S3 bucket).
 In this case, the Monitoring UI service will interface with the designated data store to read the snapshot data.

-To connect to data stores, Evidently uses `fsspec` that allows accessing data on remote file systems via a standard Python interface.
+To connect to data stores Evidently uses `fsspec` that allows accessing data on remote file systems via a standard Python interface.

 You can verify supported data stores in the [Fsspec documentation](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations](https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementations).